itsMapleLeaf/aspects4/public/guide.md

 _Properties apply when targets first move into the area, ****and**** each time they move ****within**** the area (and ****not**** when they exit)._

+_All non-enchantment types include both modification and removal of physical manifestations, except for _[_Water_](https://www.notion.so/1b1b0b885c0e80d7b371d75b75b3ac1e)_, which only allows modification (you can’t create or destroy water)._

-When choosing a property, assign any number of impact points to the property to increase its intensity.
-You cannot use the same impact points on multiple properties.
+Properties give the art mechanical effects.
+When choosing a property, assign any number of impact points to the property to increase its **intensity**.

 Available properties include: